Food Waste Collection Pails Available

 FREE optional food waste collection pails are now available for pick-up!

 The City of Upland and Burrtec Waste Industries are offering FREE optional food waste pails to help you collect and recycle your food waste.
-You can pick up a pail during regular business hours from the following locations (Upland residents only, one per household):
+You can pick up a pail during regular business hours from the following location (Upland residents only, one per household):

 Upland City Yard